How to Configure a Network in Cisco Packet Tracer

 Step 10

-Likewise, if you ping the Router’s GigabitEthernet0/1 interface via PC0, the operation will still be successful because one Router’s main task is to communicate with each other the different networks connected on it.
+Likewise, suppose you ping the Router’s GigabitEthernet0/1 interface via PC0.
+In that case, the operation will still be successful because one Router’s main task is to communicate with each other the different networks connected to it.

 Pinging the Router's Gig0/1 Interface from PC0